kendraio/kendraio-gists/find_important_flows.md

 ```
 Based on the provided documents, identify important Kendraio Pilots.
 Then, list up to 30 key Kendraio App Flows that use the HTTP block, split into two categories: 'Flows needing login or API keys' and 'Flows that do not need login'.

 For each flow, group by adapter and provide the flow name, a description, and a direct link formatted as https://app.kendra.io/{adapterName}/{flowID}.
-Ensure all headings and labels are in sentence case.
 ```

-### Important Kendraio pilots
+**This *should* result in output like below:**

+## Kendraio Pilots

 These pilots are considered important based on their strategic value, such as having high user reach, direct collaborator involvement, potential funding, or demonstrating core Kendraio features.